 If you’re adamant about taking apple cider vinegar supplement capsules, carefully read the ingredients list first and that you know and understand what’s on there.

-Even if you do that, though, you should know that many studies have been conducted on a wide variety of different apple cider vinegar supplements throughout the years and have concluded that only a few percentage actually contained what was written on the label.
+Even if you do that, though, you should know that many studies have been conducted on a wide variety of different apple cider vinegar supplements throughout the years and have concluded that only a few of these actually contained what was written on the label.

 Not all of these supplements contain the same pH levels as well, which could open up a whole world of stomach problems for you during your pregnancy.